lgrealish/pands-project/README.md

 # **Plots**

-In this section I will look at the plots that I produced which visually summarise the dataset.
+In this section I will look at the plots that I produced to viauslise and summarise the dataset.

 ## **Histograms**